-On 15 April 2021, the Minister for Justice, Helen McEntee, and the Minister of State for Law Reform, James Browne, launched a new Youth Justice Strategy 2021-2027 (Department of Justice 2021a).
+On 15 April 2021, the Minister for Justice, Helen McEntee, and the Minister of State at the Department of Justice with responsibility for Law Reform and Youth Justice, James Browne, launched the new Youth Justice Strategy 2021-2027 (Department of Justice 2021a).
 The strategy is centred on a developmental framework that aims to target ongoing and emerging challenges in youth justice (Department of Justice 2021a).
-A key strength of this strategy is that its development was informed by an expert steering group representing key stakeholders, such as the Department of Justice; Department of Health; Department of Children, Equality, Disability, Integration and Youth; the Probation Service; An Garda Síochána; Oberstown Children Detention Campus; Department of Education; Tusla; University College Cork (UCC); University of Limerick; Solas; Children's Rights Alliance; and Foróige.
-The steering group was assisted by experts, including Dr Louise Forde and Dr Katharina Swirak from the UCC Centre for Children's Rights and Family Law, who provided content and guidance from a valuable evidence base (Department of Justice 2021a).
+A key strength of this strategy is that its development was informed by an expert steering group representing key stakeholders, such as the Department of Justice; Department of Health; Department of Children, Equality, Disability, Integration and Youth; the Probation Service; AGS; OCDC; Department of Education; Tusla - Child and Family Agency; University College Cork (UCC); University of Limerick; SOLAS; Children's Rights Alliance; and Foróige.
+The steering group was assisted by experts including Dr Louise Forde and Dr Katharina Swirak from the UCC Centre for Children's Rights and Family Law, who provided content and guidance from a valuable evidence base (Department of Justice 2021a).
+In December 2022, the DOJ provided an update on the progress made in addressing the objectives and key actions identified in implementation Statement 2021 Youth Justice Strategy 2021-2027 (Department of Justice 2022b).
+A synthesis of this statement can be found in Section T4.1 of this workbook.

-• Garda Diversion Programmes have been in existence since 1963 and provide an opportunity to divert young offenders from criminal activity.
-Responsibility for the operation of the programmes lies with the Garda Youth Diversion Office, which is part of the Garda Youth Diversion Bureau {Garda Youth Diversion Bureau, AGS 2022}.
-There are two programmes administered by specially trained gardaí called Garda Juvenile Liaison Officers (JLOs): the Garda Juvenile Diversion Programme and the Garda Youth Diversion Projects (GYDPs).
+Garda Youth Diversion Programmes have been in existence since 1963 and provide an opportunity to divert young offenders from criminal activity.
+Responsibility for the operation of the programmes lies with the Garda Youth Diversion Office, which is part of the Garda Youth Diversion Bureau (An Garda Síochána 2022).
+There are two programmes administered by specially trained gardaí called Garda Juvenile Liaison Officers: the Garda Juvenile Diversion Programme and the Garda Youth Diversion Projects (GYDPs).
 They avail of restorative justice and restorative practices to try and target offending behaviour in young people aged under 18 years (An Garda Síochána n.d.).
 Under the Garda Juvenile Diversion Programme, when a child comes into contact with the justice system, the gardaí may, in certain circumstances, issue a caution and provide supervision instead of going to court.
-As part of the caution, it may also be a requirement that the child tries to address some of the upset that has been caused by their behaviour, for example by apologising to victims, following a curfew or agreeing to take part in activities such as sport.
+As part of the caution, it may also be a requirement that the child tries to address some of the upset that has been caused by their behaviour, for example by apologising to victims, following a curfew, or agreeing to take part in activities such as sport.
 They may also be referred to the GYDPs, which target young people aged 12-17 years who are engaged in criminal/antisocial behaviour that leaves them at risk of remaining within the criminal justice system or at risk of engaging in that behaviour (Irish Youth Justice Service 2019a).